ismailelmogy/Kotlin-Tutorial-for-Beginners-Basics-and-Fundamentals-for-Android/README.md

  - Unit stands for void in Kotlin

- - no semicolon ( ; ) in kotlin in the end of each statement
+ - No semicolon ( ; ) in kotlin in the end of each statement

  - We don't need the concept of static , each function by default is static.